shanepeckham/CADScenario_Recommendations/README.md

 # What does it showcase?

-This solution brings together Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS), Container as a Service (CaaS) and Serverless and Cognitive Services components on Microsoft Azure to build a realistic end to end scenario to generate recommendations for a customer based on other product purchase patterns using.
+This solution brings together Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS), Container as a Service (CaaS) and Serverless and Cognitive Services components on Microsoft Azure to build a realistic end to end scenario to generate recommendations for a customer based on other product purchase patterns using the Recommendations API.
 This solution will show how an on-Premise XML File based legacy application can be quickly modernised to provide a microservice container based API for a front end such as a mobile application.
 Without needing to change any of the backend code, we will provide a modern microservice REST and JSON based API to front the legacy app.

 # The end to end scenario